yargs/yargs/docs/api.md

 <a name="coerce"></a>.coerce(key, fn)
 ----------------

-Provide a synchronous function to coerce or transform the value(s) given on the command line for `key`.
+Provide a function to coerce or transform the value(s) given on the command line for `key`.

 The coercion function should accept one argument, representing the parsed value from